opencv/opencv/doc/js_tutorials/js_gui/js_video_display/js_video_display.markdown

     }, 33);
 @endcode

-In addition, OpenCV-JavaScript implements cv.VideoCapture using the above method.
+In addition, OpenCV.js implements cv.VideoCapture using the above method.
 You need not to
 add the hidden canvas tag manually.
 The above code of playing video could be simplified as below.
 @code{.js}
 let src = new cv.Mat(height, width, cv.CV_8UC4);